OctopusDeploy/blog/blog/2018-03/will-it-deploy-episode-05/index.md

  - Will it Deploy
 ---

 Welcome to another **Will it Deploy?** Episode where we try to automate the deployment of different technologies with Octopus Deploy.
-In this special double-episode, we're trying to deploy a multi-tenant SaaS web app to Amazon Web Services (AWS) virtual machines.
+In this special double-episode, we're trying to deploy a multi-tenant SaaS web app to different customers running  on Amazon Web Services (AWS) virtual machines.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KGqlKduFohI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>